alayala2025/labs--fundamentals-of-computing-1--cs-114--uhart--fall-2022/lab-01/README.md

 # Lab 1, CS 114, Fundamentals of Computing I
+Remember **not** to work in this repository.
+Copy any files you need from this repo into another folder, then work from there.

+Also, before you begin, consider using the enclosed `Makefile`.
+It’s currently configured to work with the first program for this lab, but feel free to modify it to work with the others.

 ## 1. Names and Places
 The goal in this exercise is to develop a program that will print out a list of student names together with other information for each.
 The _tab character_ (an escape sequence) is helpful in getting the list to line up nicely.
 A program with only two names is in the file `Names.java`.